peterkuma/ccbrowse/README.md

 `config.json`.
 You can modify the configuration in order to store tiles in a location other that the default, or use a custom sharding.

-The concept of objects is modeled after documents in document databases such as CouchDB.
+The default storage is fileref, which stores file references.
+If more than one storage is specified in the configuration file, they are used in a sequence.
+For storing, the first storage for which the `store_requires` or `requires` list is satisfied is selected.
+For retrieving, the first storage which satisfies `retrieve_requires` or `requires` and has the tile is used.
+`store_requires` and `retrieve_requires` take precedence over `requires`.

 There are several storage drivers available.

+### Fileref storage

+This storage applies to files.
+It stores references to files in a SQLite database.

+Example configuration:

+    {
+        "store_requires": ["ref"],
+        "retrieve_requires": ["layer", "zoom", "x", "z"],
+        "driver": "fileref",
+        "src": "fileref.sqlite"
+    }

+Configuration options:

+    driver  "fileref"
+    src     filesystem path of the database file

 ### Filesystem storage

-This is the simplest type of storage, when objects are stored in standalone files.
+This storage applies to tiles.
+This is the simplest type of tile storage, when objects are stored in standalone files.

-Example:
+Example configuration:

     {
         "driver": "filesystem",